 Children of the Atom lets an X-Men character remove any special conditions on them, and gives them a Power for each condition.
 It’s only one character though, not all the X-Men in the squad.
 Could be clutch in removing a Stagger or something at just the right time but probably not worth taking up space in your eight.
 Grade: C

-First Class is a little bit better.
-Allied X-Men don’t have to spend Power the first time they interact with an objective this round.
+First Class allows allied X-Men to pay no Power the first time they interact with an objective this round.
 This might save a couple Power here and there but it’s still not a barn burner.
 Best use is in the first round when you don’t have a lot of Power and want to grab an objective before your opponent.
 Grade: B

 To Me My X-Men though is much better.
 The character playing it spends Power, and that number of X-Men may move Short toward the character.
 Yes, you need to have enough Power on the character that plays it, and the moves have to be toward a certain character, but there’s some flexibility in the 90 degree arc of “towards.”
 It’s no Avengers Assemble but giving multiple characters out of activation movement at a cost of 1 Power each is strong.
 The down side is that there’s no real shortage of self-move and movement-granting powers in the affiliation so this card doesn’t really feel necessary.
 Grade: B